Outcome 1 – Food systems governance through multisectoral platforms

 - Eggs

-Furthermore, a farmers’ survey to understand the current status and potential for agroecological practices in Rangpur using an adapted version of FAO’s Self-evaluation and Holistic Assessment of climate Resilience of farmers and Pastoralists tool (SHARP) with 150 farmers was conducted in March 2022 and designing of additional, NICE-specific agroecology interventions is currently on-going in a participatory process.
+Also, a farmers’ survey to understand the current status and potential for agroecological practices in Rangpur using an adapted version of FAO’s Self-evaluation and Holistic Assessment of climate Resilience of farmers and Pastoralists tool (SHARP) with 150 farmers was conducted in March 2022 and designing of additional, NICE-specific agroecology interventions is currently on-going in a participatory process.

-Outcome 3 – Demand generation
+Outcome 3 – Knowledge & Demand

-To foster demand for and knowledge about nutritious and locally, agroecologically produced food contributing to a balanced diet, NICE took partnership with the Bangladesh Institute of ICT in Development (BIID) and could implement Nutrition Clubs taking care of school-owned nutrition gardens in 8 schools in Rangpur city corporation.
+To foster demand for and knowledge about nutritious and locally, agroecologically produced food contributing to a balanced diet, NICE took partnership with the Bangladesh Institute of ICT in Development (BIID) and could implement Nutrition Clubs taking care of school-owned nutrition gardens in 20 schools in Rangpur city corporation.

-Outcome 4 – Learning and scale up
+Outcome 4 – Policy, Learning & Scale-up

 Baseline Situation